healthykim/devp2p/caps/eth.md

 the byte size of `tx-type || tx-data` for typed transactions, and the size of the RLP-encoded `legacy-tx` for non-typed legacy transactions.

-The custodyInfo element is a bitmap marking the IDs of cells in the transaction payload stored by the sending peer, with each stored cell’s index set to 1.
+The custodyids element is a bitmap marking the IDs of cells in the transaction payload stored by the sending peer, with each stored cell’s index set to 1.

 The recommended soft limit for this message is 4096 items (~150 KiB).